Roboskel-Manipulation/openpose_3D_localization/README.md

 Note: The zed_wrapper package, which is also a dependency, has not been added to the package.xml, in order to allow for easier compilation.
 You will need to install it if you are planning to use a ZED camera.

+Note_2: Make sure to clone the version of Openpose so that the wrapper is compatible.
+More info in https://github.com/firephinx/openpose_ros.

 ## General instructions